hudzum/4402GymTutor/README.md

 9. Use Control + [Left click on the link] http://localhost:5173/

-10. Congratulations you should now be able to see the home page of the Gym Website and test the API Features from the Report!
+10. Congratulations you should now be able to see the home page of the Gym Website and test the API Features from the Report! (if only the front end wihout any data appear recheck the backend server.js intilization)

 ****How to Run test Queries****